Skip to main content

 Café Velicious

-Tip 10: Discover a little piece of India at Chutnify
+Tip 11: Discover a little piece of India at Chutnify

 Vegan curry

-Vegan curry © gettyimages, Foto: Joan Ransley
+Vegan curry, © gettyimages, Foto: Joan Ransley

-When: Monday - Friday 12 - 3 pm/18 - 10 pm, Saturday & Sunday 12 - 10 pm
+When: Monday to Friday 12 noon – 3 pm/6 pm – 10 pm, Saturday & Sunday 12 noon – 10 pm

-Where: Pflügerstraße 25, Neukölln, Sredzkistraße 43, Prenzlauer Berg
+Where: Pflügerstraße 25, Neukölln; Sredzkistraße 43, Prenzlauer Berg

 Chutnify

-Tip 11: Schnitzel for everyone - Really!
+Extra tip: Schnitzel for everyone – really!

 Essen und Trinken

-© visitBerlin, Foto: GettyImages_webphotographeer
+, © visitBerlin, Foto: GettyImages_webphotographeer

-When: Monday - Friday 4 - 11 pm, Saturday & Sunday 12 - 11 pm
+When: Monday to Friday 4pm – 11pm, Saturday & Sunday 12pm – 11pm

 Where: Rontgenstraße 7b, Charlottenburg; Chausseestraße 8, Mitte; Landauer Straße 8, Wilmersdorf